- About Us

 Upon receipt, we will acknowledge your complaint within three working days.
 Every effort will be made to resolve your complaint within 60 working days.
 You will be notified of any situations that would require additional time for complaint resolution.
 If you have any questions or would like to file a complaint concerning a violation of the Alcoholic Beverage Code, please contact us by:

-In order to file a complaint against the Texas Alcoholic Beverage Commission or an employee of the Texas Alcoholic Beverage Commission, please contact our Office of Professional Responsibility (Internal Affairs) by:
+In order to file a complaint against the Texas Alcoholic Beverage Commission or an employee of the Texas Alcoholic Beverage Commission, please contact our Office of Professional Responsibility by:

 The Texas Alcoholic Beverage Commission is an Equal Opportunity Employer.
 The Texas Alcoholic Beverage Commission does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in employment or the provision of services.
 Complaints alleging discrimination by the Texas Alcoholic Beverage Commission or an employee of the Texas Alcoholic Beverage Commission on the provision of services can be filed by:

-This timeframe varies depending on the length of time required to process your application through the city and/or county in which you are located.
-For certain on-premise locations, the posting of a sign is required for 60 days prior to the license or permit being issued by TABC.
-In certain cases, an inspection of the proposed licensed location may be necessary for processing your application.
-Issuance of your license or permit will be delayed if this inspection has not been conducted.
+For certain on-premise locations, the posting of a sign is required for 60 days prior to your permit being issued.
+Please contact your local TABC office as soon as possible to obtain a 60-Day Sign.
+In certain cases, an inspection of the proposed licensed location may be necessary for processing your application, as well as an interview/orientation for the applicant.
+Issuance of your license or permit will be delayed if these have not been conducted.

-If you have any questions or comments regarding our license and permit application process, please contact us by:
+If you have any questions or comments regarding our license and permit application process, please contact us:

 We value your comments and will use them to measure our performance and improve our service.
 Communication of information and ideas provides an understanding and shared commitment toward achieving common goals.

-Every effort will be made to respond to your inquiries (including US mail, e-mail and/or personal requests) within three to five working days of receipt.
-Questions, comments, suggestions, and requests for information can easily be made by:
+Every effort will be made to respond to your inquiries within five working days of receipt.
+Questions, comments, suggestions, and requests for information can easily be made by e-mail, phone or mail:

 Please take a few minutes to complete our Customer Satisfaction Survey.
 It will help us evaluate the services we provide and determine how they can be improved.
-In addition, your responses will be kept strictly confidential.
 We want to make this agency more responsive to the needs of the public, but we need the help of people like you to make it happen.